Writer: Leo Tolstoy

 Director: Tomaž Pandur

-The staging concept for the famous Tolstoy's novel was to divide the story into three distinctive parts - UNREST, WAR and PEACE - and to communicate their essential difference visually and spatially.
+The staging concept for the famous Tolstoy's novel was to divide the story into three distinctive parts - UNREST, WAR and PEACE - and to communicate their essential difference both visually and spatially.

 The tsarist Russian grandeur is glimpsed in the fluorescent tube chandeliers (inspired by the metro stations of the later Soviet cities) which dilate and contract, rise and descend upon the stage like great space-ships of collective doom, signaling the inevitable fate of society whose white curtain walls are already dipped to the knees in dirt.

 2. part - War - is envisaged as the pure state of nature : a vast and sublime empty plain, a universal battlefield, its dark soil in stark contrast with the blazing sky and wide horizon.

 War is covered in snow, mist and oceanic salt.
 War is organic, all sound and fury - a boiling pot of life force.